 2. Make sure you have proper safety gear

 Before felling trees, you must wear adequate safety equipment.
-Helmets, safety glasses, gloves, and boots are all necessary pieces of head-to-toe protection.
+Wearing reliable chainsaw chaps, helmets, safety glasses, gloves, and boots are all necessary pieces of head-to-toe protection.
 You should also dress tough to avoid getting soiled and poisoned by weeds and other plants.

 3. Choose the right chainsaw